dimamik/legion/README.md

 end
 ```

-### 2. Define an Agent
+### 2. Define an agent

-Agents are long or short-lived Elixir processes that maintain state and can be messaged.
+Agents are Elixir processes that receive tasks, write code to solve them, and maintain conversation state.

 ```elixir
 defmodule MyApp.ResearchAgent do